mhakby/mhakby/README.md

 <h1 align="center">Hi 👋, I'm M.Hadi Akbey</h1>
 <h3 align="center">A passionate frontend developer from Turkey.</h3>

-- 🌱 I’m currently learning **JavaScript, React, Sass, React-Redux, Redux-Toolkit, TypeScript, Python.**
+- 🌱 I’m currently learning **JavaScript, React, Sass, TypeScript and Solidity.**

 - 👯 I’m looking to collaborate on **Web & Mobile projects.**

-- 🤝 I’m looking for help with **React, React-Native, Python and Solidity.**
+- 🤝 I’m looking for help with **React, React-Native, TypeScript and Solidity.**

 - 💬 Ask me about **anything you want.
 I will answer as much as I can.**